One repo. One runner. Zero infrastructure.

 Model selection

-The default model lives at the top of aeon.yml.
+The default model lives in aeon.yml.
 Individual skills can override per-skill to optimize cost - Sonnet for routine jobs, Opus for hard reasoning, Haiku for cheap scoring.

 | Model | Typical use | Override key |